Trevor Butterworth biography

 He is chair of the Steering Committee for the Cardea Project at Linux Foundation Public Health, an open source project for sharing verifiable digital health credentials in a privacy preserving way.
 He is also a member of the Steering Committee for the Covid Credentials Initiative, also at Linux Foundation Public Health, and he is on the Stewards Governance Committee of the Velocity Network.

-Trevor is also the Managing Editor for Indicio, credited for writing much of the Indicio library of content including the company’s white papers, reports, website content, and blogs.
+Trevor is also the Managing Editor for Indicio, credited for writing much of the Indicio library of content including the company’s white papers, reports, decks, website content, and blogs.
 Under Trevor’s guidance, Indicio launched the company’s flagship product Proven™ which provides the complete suite of software, network infrastructure, and decentralized identity components needed to authenticate and exchange high-value information and develop trusted, secure relationships.

 Prior to Indicio, Trevor was a consultant to the Sovrin Foundation, and Director of Research at Cynja.tech.
 He was the founding Executive Director of Sense About Science USA, a nonprofit which developed innovative and collaborative projects on communicating the complexity of scientific and statistical evidence with, among others, the American Statistical Association, the Annals of Internal Medicine, MIT, and the Library of Congress.